Community Hospitals in Aberdeenshire

 Update from Phase 1 Engagement (Oct - Nov 2025) !!

-• Local access is not just a convenience—it is a lifeline, especially for the most vulnerable; and
+- Local access is very important, especially for the most vulnerable; and

-• Staff are the heart of the service, their approachability and continuity matter as much as clinical skill.
+- Staff are the heart of the service, their compassion and professionalism matter as much as clinical skill.

-A report on the first phase of the review was discussed at the Integration Joint Board meeting on 28th January 2026.
-You can review the report and appendices – see item 11 on the agenda.
-The Board agreed a recommendation to start Phase 2 of the review, which is to develop a route map and delivery plan for our community hospital network for 2027-2037.
-No hospital closures are being proposed.
+A report on the first phase of the Community Hospitals Review was discussed at the Aberdeenshire Integration Joint Board meeting on 28th January 2026.
+You can read the report at this link – see item 11 on the agenda.

 Background